AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

  ```

- - This function is a simple double for that iterates the map & creates the Clusters but I want to point out one thig:
+ - This function is a simple double for that iterates the map & creates the Clusters but I want to point out one thing:
-  - The approach I used to make the Clusters regular is define an arbritary constant (CLUSTER_SIZE_LVL) & make each level so it's Clusters are this constant bigger than the previous ones.
+  - The approach I used to make the Clusters regular is define an arbitrary constant (CLUSTER_SIZE_LVL) & make each level so it's Clusters are this constant bigger than the previous ones.
 [2]

-- Let's take a look on the Map & see how it has changed:
+- Let's take a look at the Map & see how it has changed:

 <p align="center">
 <img src="https://raw.githubusercontent.com/AlexMelenchon/Hierarchial-Pathfinding-Research/master/docs/images/Clusters.png"  width="60%" height="60%">
 </p>

-> As you can see, now the Map has division of Clusters that group tiles from the non-abstract level.
+> As you can see, now the Map has divisions of Clusters that group tiles of the non-abstract level.
 Note that if we added another Graph Level, it would create another Clusters double the size.

 - Let's take a closer look into the Structure Building pseudocode: